 Surcharges will automatically generate an invoice for interest and / or admin charges when a customer’s account is a certain amount overdue.

-The admin charge will use this part number (GEADCH1), you can create or edit that part number to adjust the price of the admin charge.
+The admin charge will use this part number (GEADCH1) by default, or you can set the part number in Settings\System\Accounts, you can edit the part number to adjust the price of the admin charge.

 You can set these options in Accounts\Debtors